crossplane/crossplane/docs/stacks-guide-gcp.md

 ## TODO
 This should not go in the final document, but is here for tracking.

-* Add policies for dependencies
-* Add table of contents
 * Add references
 * Add next steps, with link to WordPress-specific stuff
-* Add a TOC

 <!-- Links -->
 [stacks-guide]: